gh0stintheshe11/Rust-2D-Game-Engine/README.md

 _The Input Handler system provides a robust input management solution that handles keyboard, mouse, and modifier inputs while supporting different input contexts (Engine UI and Game)._

+> [!CAUTION]
+> Input Handler and Game Runtime are complex systems that are not fully developed and tested.
+There WILL BE system braking bugs.

 #### Core Features

 - Context-based input handling (Engine UI vs Game)